sadk/srpy/README.rst

 Dependencies
 ============
-The SRPy distribution depends on the `Pyro <http://pyro.sourceforge.net/>`_, it is bundled inside SRPy.
+The SRPy distribution depends on the `Pyro <http://pyro.sourceforge.net/>`_ library, it is bundled inside SRPy.
 It has been tested on Python 2.5 and 2.6.

 Acknowledgments